 Skip to:

 Vanilla is a global favorite with ancient roots, beloved for its versatility.
-You’ll find it everywhere — from your favorite desserts to the base notes of sweet perfumes.
-At Breyers, our love for vanilla has inspired a whole range of flavors built around this timeless ingredient.
+You’ll find it everywhere—from your favorite desserts to the base notes of sweet perfumes.
+At Breyers, our love for natural vanilla has inspired a whole range of flavors built around this timeless ingredient, including our signature Breyers® Natural Vanilla.

 But where does vanilla actually come from?
-And how did it become such a staple?
+And how did it become such a staple in vanilla ice cream and beyond?
 Let’s take a trip through time to uncover the surprisingly rich story behind this not-so-basic flavor.

 Where Vanilla Comes From